Hermann-web/blog/web-source/docs/projects/image-to-latex-formula.md

 print(model(img))
 ```

-You can access the application online [https://huggingface.co/spaces/hermann-web/pix2tex](https://huggingface.co/spaces/hermann-web/pix2tex).
+You can access the application online at [https://pix2tex.streamlit.app/](https://pix2tex.streamlit.app/) or [https://huggingface.co/spaces/hermann-web/pix2tex](https://huggingface.co/spaces/hermann-web/pix2tex).

 ![](../blog/posts/software-and-tools/data/huggingface/assets/streamlit-app-on-hugginface.png)

-You can read more if you want to know the implementztion details or clone the project.
+You can read the following if you want to know the implementation details or clone the project.

 ## Prerequisites